supratikchaudhuri/PDP_ASS7_PROVIDER_CODE/res/Code-Review.md

 - There is no Inflexible portfolio.

 - Not handling invalid data and edge cases.
+In some cases, the sell function fails the user tries to sell stocks on a holiday/weekend.
+In some instances they work.
+If a user stops midway in the portfolio creation process, then the portfolio is still created (no contents inside).
+However, when you try to read this empty portfolio, the xml modules fails and throws IO exception.

 - _______No go back option in the middle of an operation.
 If the user wants to go back to a previous option, they will have to complete the current operation first.
 Also, in some cases, you have to re-run the entire application to get the main menu, since there is no `go back` / `get main menu` button on certain panels.